 The healthcare industry is growing quickly and shows no signs of slowing down.
 There are many jobs within this industry that hardly ever see desk work.
 There is also a common misconception that you need to go to school for many years to have a medical career.
 That’s not true.
-In fact, there are many medical jobs that need only a little training.
+In fact, many medical jobs need only a little training.
 Here are some jobs that need under a year’s training.

-One of the most popular jobs for someone entering the medical field is a phlebotomy.
+One of the most popular jobs for someone entering the medical field is phlebotomy.
 Phlebotomists are responsible for drawing blood from patients on a daily basis.
 More phlebotomists are needed now because of the aging population.
 Technology has also allowed us to discover more illnesses and ailments through blood tests.
 So, more people need their blood drawn than ever before.

 In phlebotomy, you’ll work with a lot of different people each day.
 Phlebotomists see a variety of patients, but they also have to work with other members of the medical team.
 They are responsible for labeling vials of the blood they draw and transporting them to a lab for testing.

 Phlebotomists must be incredibly organized individuals.
 If you’re considering this career, you should also love working with people, and have a kind bedside manner.
-Not everyone likes getting their blood drawn, so it’s important to have patience with everyone you’re working with.
+Not everyone likes getting their blood drawn, so it’s essential to have patience with everyone you’re working with.